godotengine/godot-docs/tutorials/scripting/gdscript/warnings/inferred_declaration.rst

     for i in 10:  # Will give warning INFERRED_DECLARATION.
         print(i)

 In this example, the variable ``i`` did not have its type specified.
-It is implied to be an ``int``, but not outright stated in the code.
+It is inferred to be an ``int``, but not outright stated in the code.

 How to fix this warning
 -----------------------